 - Must be 18 to apply

-- Must not have applied for a Capital One credit card two or more times in the last 30 days
+- Have applied for a Capital One credit card two or more times in the last 30 days

-- Must not have five or more open credit card accounts with Capital One
+- Have five or more open credit card accounts with Capital One

-- Must not have a past due Capital One credit card account
+- Have a past due Capital One credit card account

-- Must not be over the credit line on a Capital One credit card
+- Be over the credit line on a Capital One credit card

-- Must not have had a Capital One credit card that was charged off within the past year
+- Have had a Capital One credit card that was charged off within the past year

 Alternatives to the Capital One Savor Cash Rewards